 - We are centrally covering the dreaded 5.7% fee OSU charges for revenue accounts.
 This 5.7% charge will show up in your county accounting statements, however it will be returned to the county accounts managed on campus by the CFAES finance office.

 - Between the return of the dreaded 5.7% fee and not collecting the $5 per person fee, the county will still be getting all the funds they normally would have received from conducting pest ed training.
 The only change is that these funds will be available through the county account as managed by the CFAES finance office on campus instead of being in your local county checking accounts.

 This summer, a committee of educators will be formed to work with my office and CFAES finance on future changes.
 Thank you for your patience during this process.

-- Henry County ANR state screenings were on February 1 with county screenings scheduled for February 20.
+- Henry County ANR county screenings were conducted on February 20.

 - Williams Co. is going to hire an additional ANR Educator to work with Flo Chirra.
 That position will be posted soon.

 - Barb Brahm, Interim RD for the SE Region has announced her retirement effective May 31 of 2017.
 The search process for this position is just beginning with Tom Archer as the search committee chair.